CMSgov/ab2d/website/sandbox/tutorial-postman.md

 ## Bulk Export Contract Job
 This section will show you how to initiate a Part A & B bulk claim export job for a given contract number.

-1. Ceate a new JWT bearer token before proceeding, if any of the following are true:
+1. Create a new JWT bearer token before proceeding, if any of the following are true:

     - don't have a recent bearer token?